MicrosoftDocs/win32/desktop-src/ProcThread/getprocessdefaultcpusets.md

 ---
-Description: 'Retrieves the list of CPU Sets in the process default set that was set by SetProcessDefaultCpuSets.
-If no default CPU Sets are set for a given process, then the RequiredIdCount is set to 0 and the function succeeds.' ms.assetid: '85DC5331-9EC0-4603-94FD-B49E725301B1'
+Description: Retrieves the list of CPU Sets in the process default set that was set by SetProcessDefaultCpuSets.
+If no default CPU Sets are set for a given process, then the RequiredIdCount is set to 0 and the function succeeds. ms.assetid: 85DC5331-9EC0-4603-94FD-B49E725301B1
 title: GetProcessDefaultCpuSets function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # GetProcessDefaultCpuSets function